Skip to content

 What if one of my family members cannot make the trip to Springfield?
 Expand

-Shouldn’t these sacraments take place at their parish – with their parish community?
+Shouldn't these sacraments take place at my parish - with my parish community?
 Expand

 How can members of our parish celebrate with our children at the Cathedral?
 Expand